VladTeapa/WeatherForecast/README.md

 ## Configuration
 -----
 To configure what countries and cities you can see search for config.cfg in resources<br>
+Don't change the name of the config file<br>
-Add the info with tabs in between<br>
+Add the info with tabs in between like below<br>
 Id  Name  Latitude  Longitude Country code<br>

 ## Logging